imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-horses.md

 ### Running Horses:

 The meaning of this dream hinges on the horse's running style.
 An elegant run signifies **being on the right track and achieving goals.** However, a horse running quickly away from you may symbolize **betrayal or pain** from a loved one.

-### Dead Horses:

-A dead horse in a dream is a powerful symbol of **loss.** Representing strength and vitality, the deceased horse reflects the **loss of a loved one or the end of a significant relationship.** This could involve a romantic relationship, friendship, or the passing of an important figure in your life.

 ### Runaway Horses: